rooklift/electron_lock_test/README.md

 * Run the v18 version of this app.
 * While it is running, run the v17 version.

 Now, the v18 version will crash in the Main process.
+(Tested on Windows 10.)